Tropical solution of discrete best approximation problems: Preliminary Definitions, Notations and Results

-Since equation \eqref{E-Axeqb} can have no solution (be inconsistent), one can be interested in finding a best approximate solution in the sense of the metric $d$.
+Solutions to this one-sided equation are known in various forms depending on the assumptions and technique used.
+Since Equation \eqref{E-Axeqb} may have no solution, one can consider finding a best approximate solution in the sense of the metric $d$.
 A vector $\bm{x}_{\ast}$ is a best approximate solution of the equation if for all vectors $\bm{x}$ the following inequality holds: